top of page

 5. Can use current infrastructure due to the low speeds needed for quality sleeper cars.

-The trains themselves need to be new, clean and sleek.
-One of the biggest problem with American sleepers is they look old.
-In the modern era where people literally do things for the picture, we can't have a service that is stuck in the 90s.
+The trains themselves need to be new, clean, and sleek.
+One of the biggest problems with American sleepers is they look old.
+In the modern era where people do things for the picture, we can't have a service that is stuck in the 90s.

-Photos, courtesy of Siemens and OBB Nightjet, show how modern update sleepers can be comfortable and efficiently get people to their long distance destination.
-With these updated and modern cars a new demographic may become interred in the rail again.
+Photos, courtesy of Siemens and OBB Nightjet, show how modern update sleepers can be comfortable and efficiently get people to their long-distance destinations.
+With these updated and modern cars, a new demographic may become interested in the rail again.

 If trains were to do a handful of things they could bring down cost.
-First to adopt a cabin price model instead of a ticket model, So a family of four could pay one price for a room instead of four separate tickets.
+First adopt a cabin price model instead of a ticket model, So a family of four could pay one price for a room instead of four separate tickets.
 Second, lower the offering.
 By leaving later there is no need to provide full meals to the passengers.
-Lastly Get rid of the coach setting.
-Modular beads would provide a low cost option for individuals while still being able to charge more then just a standard seat.
-With these changes a family of four could travel together from Atlanta to Miami for as low as $125, based on OBB pricing, as opposed to $320 on a budget airline all while saving money on food, gas and hotel rooms.
+Lastly, get rid of the coach setting.
+Modular beads would provide a low-cost option for individuals while still being able to charge more than just a standard seat.
+With these changes, a family of four could travel together from Atlanta to Miami for as low as $125, based on OBB pricing, as opposed to $320 on a budget airline all while saving money on food, gas, and hotel rooms.

-Of course the key for this to be possible is distance and observing limitations.
-At a certain distance, despite speed and track improvements, air planes are going to be a better option.
-The model SEPRI used to create this map is based on speed, distance, time and the number of non-business flights (budget airlines) between the locations.
+Of course, the key for this to be possible is distance and observing limitations.
+At a certain distance, despite speed and track improvements, airplanes are going to be a better option.
+The model SEPRI used to create this map is based on speed, distance, time, and the number of non-business flights (budget airlines) between the locations.
 The locations listed have the highest traffic volume in the southeast, that have a distance above 500 miles but below 1320 miles.
 Distances below 500 miles are better for HSR or other train services.
-Above 1320 miles and he train would be going too fast for a comfortable sleep.
+Above 1320 miles the train would be going too fast for a comfortable sleep.
 This model is based on little to no intermediate stops.

-Some intermediate cities, Jacksonville for example, distance qualifies for some cities, such as Washington DC, Nashville, Houston, and Raleigh.
-However It does not appear that currently there is enough traffic volume from those areas.
+For some intermediate cities, Jacksonville for example, distance qualifies for some cities, such as Washington DC, Nashville, Houston, and Raleigh.
+However, It does not appear that currently there is enough traffic volume from those areas.
 It did make the honorable mentions list.
-Along with Charlotte to New Orleans, All that being said we would love to see an expansive night train network connecting every metro area in the south east.
+Along with Charlotte to New Orleans, All that being said we would love to see an expansive night train network connecting every metro area in the southeast.

 bottom of page